 The airport terminal will remain open unless damaged or other safety concerns warrant closing all or part of the terminal.

-For media inquiries related to FAA operations, please contact the FAA directly at pressoffice@faa.gov
+For questions regarding flight paths and noise complaints, please contact the FAA directly at pressoffice@faa.gov

-For media inquiries and breaking news, please email TSA Public Affairs.
+For media inquiries and breaking news, please email TSA Press Secretary Carter Langston and/or TSA Public Affairs.

 Nashville International Airport® (BNA®) offers a vibrant concessions program featuring a variety of retail and dining options that celebrate the spirit of Music City.

-Managed by Fraport USA in the Main Terminal and Paradies Lagardère in the Satellite Concourse, these partnerships highlight BNA’s dedication to enhancing the traveler experience.
+Managed by Fraport Nashville, LLC in the Main Terminal and Paradies Lagardère in the Satellite Concourse, these partnerships highlight BNA’s dedication to enhancing the traveler experience.

 For media inquiries related to concessions, please contact: